ziwenlin/RLBot-DreamMate/README.md

-# Rhino RLBot Family
+# RLBot DreamMate Family
-This repository contains the rhino bot family.
+This repository contains the DreamMate bot family.

 ## Quick Start
 The easiest way to start a Python bot is demonstrated here!